 “You put your smokes in the freezer?”
 I asked leaving my seat to get a better look at this anomaly.

 “My dad says it keeps them fresh,” she said with the fatigue that she gave all my questions.
 Smokes in a freezer were her way of life, and she believed in it.
 Who was I, her exasperation said, to question everything she did.
-The other thing was I got the idea that each of my questions led her to believe that I was losing interest in her.
-To be honest, I wasn’t interested in her.
+Her exasperation and fatigue also suggested she was either losing interest in me, or she feared I was losing interest in her.
+I didn’t know which one was the case, but I really wasn’t that interested in her.
 I wasn’t interested in her long term anyway.
 I didn’t think long term, and if I had, I would be using this time to find a way to pursue Rhonda further.

 We sat and talked about stupid stuff for a little while, until our glasses were empty.
 At that point, I kept talking, and she began chewing on ice with emphasis.
 She was cracking them in her mouth.
 It drove me nuts after about the fourth cube.